timm-landes/brillouinpy/README.md

    ```
 Do **NOT** use pip here!
 You then can open a new console (Spyder 6) and select the environment or change the default environment (Spyder 5) with right-click on the bottom status bar right.

+## Changelog
+- 0.1: Initial upload
+- 0.1.1: Added support for missing data points.
+Now the pipeline gives the user a warning, when points are missing but doesn't stop executing.
+The missing values are treated as None.